Our Lady of Mount Carmel Parish Church (Pulong Buhangin): Episcopal Coronation of the Revered Image

-On May 31, 2019, the Diocese of Malolos, through the authority of the bishop of the Diocese of Cubao and by then concurrently the Apostolic Administrator of the Diocese of Malolos, Most.
-Rev. Honesto F. Ongtioco, D.D. has promulgated a decree, granting an episcopal coronation of the revered image of the Our Lady of Mount Carmel of San Sebastian of Pulong Buhangin.
-The decree was originally signed by Most.
-Rev. Honesto F. Ongtioco, D.D. and Rev. Fr.
-Cenon Dennis G. Santos, Chancellor of the Diocese.
-It was read as follows:
+On May 31, 2019, the Diocese of Malolos, through the authority of the bishop of the Diocese of Cubao and by then concurrently the apostolic administrator of the Diocese of Malolos, Honesto F. Ongtioco has promulgated a decree, granting an episcopal coronation of the revered image of the Our Lady of Mount Carmel of San Sebastian of Pulong Buhangin.
+The decree was originally signed by Ongtioco and Cenon Dennis G. Santos, Chancellor of the Diocese.
+It read as follows:

-"Ad Perpetuam Rei Memoriam - Decretum: On the occasion of the 354 years of devotion to Our Lady of Mount Carmel, I, Honesto Flores Ongtioco, D.D., Bishop of Cubao and Apostolic Administrator of Malolos, by the grace of God and the Apostolic See, and by virtue of the power granted upon me, after having reviewed the petition made by the Parish of Our Lady of Mount Carmel Pulong Buhangin, Santa Maria, Bulacan,through its parish priest, the Rev. Fr.
-Edgardo C. de Jesus, do hereby decree and promulgate: The Solemn Episcopal Coronation of the Image of Our Lady of Mount Carmel.
-May Mary, our blessed mother, the Virgin of Mount Carmel continue to intercede for us.
-Given on this 31st day of May, Feast of Visitation of the Blessed Virgin Mary, in the year of our Lord, 2019, National Year of the Youth at the Cathedral - Basilica Minore of the Immaculate Conception, Malolos City, Bulacan."